Working with Chainsaws - a Beginners Guide

 No matter how careful you are with your chainsaw, accidents can happen.
 Equipping yourself with the right protective equipment could mean the difference between a minor accident and a major injury.
 Don’t leave things to chance.
 When cutting, make sure you’re wearing:

-.
-If your protective helmet did not come with hearing protection, a comfortable set of earmuffs
+Hearing protection.
+If your protective helmet did not come with hearing protection, a comfortable set of earmuffs is a must.

 Think Before You Cut